springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 All text on the pages of this product supplied by us can be resized up to 400% without loss of information or functionality.
+<br><br>
 Third party advertising scripts may inject non-responsive content that loses or obscures information when text is resized.
 </td>
 </tr>
 <tr>